dbos-inc/dbos-docs/docs/typescript/programming-guide.md

 npx dbos migrate
 ```

-Next, let's build a simple app that greets our friends using Express.js.
+Next, let's build a simple app that greets our friends.
 Every time the app receives a greeting, it performs two steps:

 1. Sign an online guestbook with the greeting.